 Type Nynke Koster on Google and it will give you a series of photos of famous buildings completely covered with brightly colored stuff.
 Nynke has developed her own techniques to transform architectural details into objects.
 With a special rubber she makes casts of buildings.
-This way she made headboards and bedside tables for LLOYD.
-On the day that her work is placed in our rooms, she likes to tell more during lunch in the LLOYD restaurant.
+This way she made headboards and bedside tables for Lloyd Hotel.
+On the day that her work is placed in our rooms, she likes to tell more during lunch in the Lloyd Restaurant.
 She orders tomato soup, I take the beet salad.

 Love for furniture